What Is a Diminished Value Claim in Texas?

 • You must not be at fault for the accident,

-• The car must not have been in any other accidents,
+• The car must not have a prior history of accidents,

 • The vehicle must have lost resale value,